 - The pages are in the correct order (see below)

 - The title and name of the thesis writer are in all capitals on the Title Page

-- The page numbering on the front matter pages begins on the Signature Page with ii and continues in lower-case Roman numerals through the Abstract
+- The page numbering on the front matter pages begins on the Committee Page with ii and continues in lower-case Roman numerals through the Abstract

 - The page numbers of the front matter pages should be included in the Table of Contents

 - Every page of the text should be numbered